optyfr/JRomManager/README.md

 - Launch mode for multiuser environment and for Linux packaging readiness

 ## Short Term Planned Features
+- Create binary packages for various Linux distribution and make it available in their repositories (if possible)
+- Create an executable for windows that search for available jre, and adapt launch arguments according 32/64 bits version
+- Sources documentation (+ javadoc generation)
+- Clarify licensing issues
-- Auto update option (and show Changes log a after auto-update)
+- Auto update option (and show Changes log after auto-update)

 ## Middle Term Planned Features
 - Dir2Dat